-These sweet and tart Strawberry Rhubarb Hand Pies are adorable and delicious, making them the most amazing sweet snacks or a great dessert alternative!
+These sweet and tart Strawberry Rhubarb Hand Pies are adorable and delicious, making them the most amazing sweet snacks or indulgent dessert!
+A homemade strawberry rhubarb pie filling is cooked on the stovetop and then spooned into pie crusts that are sealed, deep fried, and glazed with a simple sugar glaze.

 While I’ve been cooking with rhubarb for ages, it’s interesting to learn that this fruit-like vegetable only started to grow in popularity around the 18th and 19th century once affordable sugar was more available to the general public.
-This makes sense since rhubarb is naturally tart and requires sugar to balance out our favorite sweet dishes.
+This makes sense since the natural tartness of the rhubarb requires sugar to balance out our favorite sweet dishes.

 While I love rhubarb as a hero ingredient, another favorite that compliments rhubarb beautifully is strawberry.
-Strawberry rhubarb pie is one of my favorite favorites, which is why making a strawberry rhubarb pie filling was an obvious choice for these hand pies.
+Strawberry rhubarb pie is one of my favorite favorites, which is why using fresh strawberries and tart rhubarb was the obvious choice for these homemade hand pies.

 - 4-6 cups shortening or vegetable oil (for frying) – you need enough oil to create depth in the pot and also to maintain a consistent temperature once it’s heated

-- 2 cups chopped strawberries – use sweet, ripe strawberries
+- 2 cups chopped strawberries – use sweet, ripe strawberries; measure after cutting into pieces

 - 2 cups chopped rhubarb – you can use any variety of rhubarb, see notes about preparing rhubarb

-- 1 tablespoon cornstarch – this will help thicken the pie filling without pectin or other thickening agents
+- 1 tablespoon cornstarch – this will help thicken the pie filling without pectin or other thickening agents; mix the cornstarch with 1 tablespoon of water to make a cornstarch slurry

 - 2 cups powdered sugar – the easily dissolvable base of many glazes and icings